MyceliumGear/gear-documentation/source/en/developers_api/gateways.md

   }
 }
 ```
-Additionally it returns *secret* key.
+Additionally it returns a *secret* key.
 Status code is: **201**

 ## Update gateway